derek73/python-nameparser/README.rst

 .. image:: https://badge.fury.io/py/nameparser.svg
     :target: http://badge.fury.io/py/nameparser

 A simple Python (3.2+ & 2.6+) module for parsing human names into their individual components.
+Pass the HumanName class a string containing a full name.
-The HumanName class splits a name string up into name parts based on placement in the string and matches against known name pieces like titles.
-It joins name pieces on conjunctions and special prefixes to last names like "del".
+The name is split on spaces and then parsed into name parts based on placement in the string and matches against known name pieces like titles.
+Access the name via instance attributes.

+It correctly handles some common conjunctions and special prefixes to last names like "del".
 Titles can be chained together and include conjunctions to handle titles like "Asst Secretary of State".
-It can also try to correct capitalization of all upper or lowercase names.
+It can also try to correct capitalization of all names that are all upper- or lowercase names.

 It attempts the best guess that can be made with a simple, rule-based approach.
-Unicode is supported, but the parser is not likely to be useful for languages that to not share the same structure as English names.
+Unicode is supported, but the parser is not likely to be useful for languages that do not have a structure similar to English names.
 It's not perfect, but it gets you pretty far.

 Quick Start Example